maj-rf/maj-rf/README.md

 - Currently working on my ~~non-existent~~ portfolio.
 - 📺: I love watching Anime and Kdramas though I don't binge-watch.
 Just one episode or two (or three++!) per day.
 - 💪: Upon starting the TOP Curriculum, I had a lifestyle change.
 I workout (halfway through the pandemic times!), eat healthy, fixed my body-clock.
 I am taking care of my body and myself in general.
 I'm sure it's not a placebo.
 - 🎮: I am a gamer, mostly on my phone and my Nintendo Switch.
 I ~~hate~~ love gacha games (I'm not a whale, I am telling you).
 I love JRPGs in general.
-Huge fan of the Pokemon franchise and Monster Hunter.
-Hit me up if you want to co-op.
+Huge fan of the Pokemon and Monster Hunter franchise.

 My end-goal is to fulfill my career shift and get a fresh start as a Developer/Software Engineer.